natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Ki-48-II%20otsu.md

 '''Armour components include:'''

 * Three 16.5 mm steel plates:
-** One under the pilot, protecting him from attacks from enemy SPAAs ** One protecting the ventral gunner from fighters on your six ** One protecting the dorsal gunner from fighters on your six
+** One as seat armour: protecting the pilot from small calibre rounds from behind ** One protecting the ventral gunner from fighters on your six ** One protecting the dorsal gunner from fighters on your six
 * One 12.5 mm steel plate: protecting the pilot from head-on attacks.
-* One 6.5 mm steel plate as seat armour: protecting the pilot from small calibre rounds from behind
+* Two 6.5 mm steel plates under the pilot, protecting him from attacks from enemy SPAAs

 The small self-sealing tanks, the armour, and the small engine cooling system make the Ki-48 a very survivable medium bomber, especially for Japanese standards.